-The deadline for applications for the Summer 2013 internship was on February 1, 2013.
+The deadline for applications for the Summer 2014 internship was on February 1, 2014.
 We are no longer accepting applications.
 Please check back later in the year for future applications.
 For reference, our application consists of two steps:

 Internship Program Specifics

 Our interns work in teams made up of four international interns and two Ugandan interns.
 Some teams will live and work in new villages UVP has not yet worked in to initiate Healthy Villages programs.
 Other teams will conduct follow up work in past and existing Healthy Villages communities.
 Please check back in late December for a description of teams.
 Interns carry out a variety of activities which may include the following: